madebywelch/madebywelch/README.md

 **[Guaca](https://github.com/madebywelch/guaca)** &nbsp;An open-source Grok Bot alternative: a local desktop app where you talk to LLM agents and those agents talk to each other.
 Slack-shaped, with a rail of agents on the left, a conversation on the right, and an activity view showing every message they send between themselves.

 **[recap](https://github.com/madebywelch/recap)** &nbsp;A daily knowledge-point briefing from your coding-agent sessions.
 Scans the prior N days of Claude Code and Codex transcripts on your machine, finds the moments where you encountered something unfamiliar, and produces a dense few-paragraph explainer of the underlying concepts, so you actually learn what the agent did instead of just merging the diff.

-**[mcp-config-sync](https://github.com/madebywelch/mcp-config-sync)** &nbsp;A small Go CLI that keeps Claude Code and Codex MCP server config in sync.
-Runs one explicit direction at a time, preserves user and project scope, supports deny lists, and uses staged temp-config tests so it does not casually rewrite your real agent setup.

 **[Only Family](https://apps.apple.com/us/app/only-family/id6762495540)** &nbsp;Private location sharing for the people who actually are your family.
 Your circle sees you.
 Nobody else does. iOS.